Samarium(III) phosphide: Physical properties

 Samarium(III) phosphide forms crystals of a cubic system, space group Fm3m, cell size a = 0.5760 nm, Z = 4, with a structure similar to sodium chloride NaCl.

-The compound exists in the temperature range of 1315–2020 °C and has a homogeneity region described by the SmP_{1÷0.982}.
+The compound exists in the temperature range of 1315–2020 °C and has a homogeneity region described by SmP_{1÷0.982}.

 Chemical properties

 Samarium(III) phosphide readily dissolves in nitric acid.

 Uses

 Samarium(III) phosphide compound is a semiconductor used in high power, high frequency applications and in laser diodes.